 Deliverables Schedule

-The Informatics Architecture Support Services Project Deliverable Schedule is shown below in Table 3.2.
-Table 3.2 lists the agreed upon contents for each project deliverable required within the PWS, along with the associated due dates.
-This delivery schedule is based on a project start date of September 29, 2017.
+The Informatics Architecture Support Services Project Deliverable Schedule for the Option Year is shown below in Table 5 with the Project Deliverable Schedule for the Four-Month Extension captured in Table 6.
+These Tables list the agreed upon contents for each project deliverable required within the PWS, along with the associated due dates.
+This delivery schedule is based on a project start date of September 29, 2017 for the Option Year and a project start date of September 30, 2018 for the Four-Month Extension.
 These dates will be refined, as needed, based on project progress as reported in the monthly status briefings.

-Table 3.2 – Deliverable Schedule
+Table 5 – Deliverable Schedule (Option Year)